Adrian Larsen Sanchez, PsyD

 Individual Psychotherapy & Assessment with Children, Adolescents and Adults

-I am a clinical psychologist and have experience working with adults, adolescents and children from diverse backgrounds to address various struggles, including depression, anxiety, trauma, unstable moods, grief, relationship difficulties and problematic behaviors.
+I am a clinical psychologist and have experience working with adults, adolescents and children from diverse backgrounds to address various struggles, including depression, anxiety, trauma, unstable moods, grief, relationship struggles, personality difficulties, and problematic behaviors.
 I earned my doctorate in clinical psychology at Pacific University and completed my clinical internship at Jacobi Medical Center/Albert Einstein College of Medicine in NYC.
 I completed my postdoctoral fellowship at Kaiser Permanente, NW Division and a fellowship in psychoanalysis at the Institute for Psychoanalytic Education/NYU School of Medicine.
+I am currently a third year candidate in the four year Psychoanalytic Training program at the Institute of Contemporary Psychoanalysis in Los Angeles, California.

 I approach therapy as a collaboration, rooted in understanding each person as an individual in the context of their family, history, culture and daily life.
-I particularly value the vital role of deepening insight into emotional issues, developing satisfying relationships and realistic self-esteem for healing, growth and sustainable symptom relief.
-I primarily practice psychoanalytic psychotherapy, an evidence based treatment, though I am also able to integrate techniques from other therapy models (e.g. cognitive and dialectical behavioral therapies).
-[Read more about psychoanalytic psychotherapy here: http://www.apsa.org/
+I value the vital role of deepening insight into emotional issues, developing satisfying relationships and realistic self-esteem for healing, growth and sustainable symptom relief.
+I primarily practice psychoanalytic psychotherapy, an evidence based treatment, though I am also able to integrate techniques from other therapy models (e.g. cognitive and dialectical behavioral therapies, mentalizing based therapy).
+[Read more about psychoanalytic psychotherapy.]

-Note: I generally do not provide assessments for forensic purposes, but do offer psychological assessments for immigration cases, e.g. Extreme Hardship, Disability Exceptions, U-Visa.
+Note: I offer forensic psychological assessments for immigration cases, e.g. Asylum, Extreme Hardship, U-Visa, Disability Exceptions, VAWA.
+I do not offer forensic evaluations for any other reason.